Lynn Creek Town Centre

 Opportunities for public input

-There are no public information meetings or hearings scheduled for applications in this area at this time.
+There are no public meetings or hearings for developments in this area at this time.

 There are a number of development applications in process for Lynn Creek Town Centre.